Shogun's Shadow: Plot

 Takechiyo, the eldest son of shogun Tokugawa Iemitsu, is threatened by attacks from assassins.
 The attempts on his life are the result of a conflict for the succession for the shogunate.
-Under the law, Takechiyo is the rightful heir, but he is hated by Iemitsu, who is dying of a fatal disease and has gone insane.
+Under the law, Takechiyo is the rightful heir, but he is hated by Iemitsu, who is dying of a disease and has gone insane.
 Abe Shigetsugu, Iemitsu's prime minister, is responsible for sending the assassins in his lord's name to have Takechiyo replaced in favor of his younger brother Tokugawa Tokumatsu.
 Seven rōnin are hired by the Sakura clan lord, Hotta Masamori, to protect young Takechiyo.
 Their leader is Igō Gyōbu, who was married to Abe's sister Oman until Iemitsu developed a crush on her.
 To further his ambitions, Abe forced her to become Iemitsu's concubine, compelling Igō to leave in protest.

 Soon after the first attempt against Takechiyo, Abe and his guard chief Iba Shōzaemon visit Hotta's estate to inform him that Takechiyo is expected at Edo Castle within the next five days, or else the Sakura clan will face punishment.
 On the road, Hotta's retinue is attacked and massacred by Iba and his men, but Igō's team, accompanied by Lord Hotta's son Masatoshi and lady-in.waiting Yajima, has departed with Takechiyo much earlier.
 This leads to a relentless chase through Japan's wilderness, during which Takechiyo and Igō gradually form a bond.
 As their pursuers ambush them, one by one the rōnin heroically lay down their lives to ensure Takechiyo's safe delivery to Edo; Igō, the last one standing, dies after killing Iba in the final confrontation.

 Once Takechiyo has arrived at Edo, Iemitsu gives Oman the order to poison the boy, but then Oman recognizes a dagger Igō gave to Lady Yajima to protect Takechiyo and desists.
 Takechiyo is called before his father and openly renounces him.
 When Iemitsu tries to kill him in his rage, Yajima takes the fatal blow for the boy and kills Iemitsu with Igō's dagger.
 After publicly announcing that Iemitsu has succumbed to his illness, Abe, who has grown disillusioned with his master's viciousness towards his own son, commits seppuku.
 At Iemitsu's funeral, Takechiyo contemptuously casts a handful of ash against his father's name tablet, and instead sadly reminisces about Igō, who has been more like a father to him.